 Our ProgrammeApply Now

-The MSc in International Political Theory aims to to equip students with the intellectual skills to analyse contemporary international affairs from a philosophically-informed perspective, with a particular focus on their ethical dimensions.
+The MSc in International Political Theory (IPT) equips students with the intellectual skills to analyse contemporary international affairs from a philosophically-informed perspective, with a particular focus on their ethical dimensions.
 Specifically, the programme trains students to apply the methods and intellectual resources of normative political theory, to contexts beyond that of the modern nation-state.

-With the consent of both the IPT Programme Director and the relevant course organiser, and subject to availability, up to two of your four options may be substituted by alternative courses from within the SPS Graduate School or an outside School.
+Students also choose four 20-credit courses from the list of options shown in the DPT.
+With the consent of both the MSc IPT Programme Director and the relevant course organiser, and subject to availability, up to two of your four options may be substituted with alternative courses from either The School or Social & Political Science or another School within the University.

-Students may search other programmes within and outside the Graduate School for courses of interest.
+Students may search other programmes within and outside the School of Social & Political Science for courses of interest.
 Students are permitted to choose up to two of these options from other programmes.
-Students must obtain approval from the MSc IPT Director to take courses outside SPS School as options.
+Students must obtain approval from the MSc IPT Programme Director to take courses outside the School of Social & Political Science as options.
 Since places on these options cannot be guaranteed, students are strongly advised to have a firm back-up option.

-Courses taught in the Law School run as single- and/or double-semester options.
+Courses taught in the School of Law run as single- and/or double-semester options.
 Note that some of these options are advanced and may require previous background in law or strongly advise sitting in on an undergraduate course.
 Priority will be given to those students with such a background.
-In order to keep all classes to a manageable and rewarding size, the Law School reserves the right to limit numbers attending LLM and MSc courses.
+In order to keep all classes to a manageable and rewarding size, the School of Law reserves the right to limit numbers attending LLM and MSc courses.
 Priority for admission to the course is given to registered Law students.

 The assessment for the core course is by two papers of 3-4,000 words each, one each semester.
 The assessment of the other courses is determined by course organisers.